coveo/source.coveo.com/_posts/2018-05-01-building-the-elastic-demo-part2.md

 ![RL1]({{ site.baseurl }}/images/20180501/intro.png)

 <!-- more -->
-This post is divided into two parts [Part 1, build the Index](/2018/05/01/building-the-elastic-demo), [Part 2, build the UI](/2018/05/01/building-the-elastic-demo-part2).
+This post is divided in two parts [Part 1, build the Index](/2018/05/01/building-the-elastic-demo) and [Part 2, build the UI](/2018/05/01/building-the-elastic-demo-part2).

 ## Building the UI
 Coveo offers out of the box a [Javascript Framework](https://docs.coveo.com/en/375) for building the UI.
 It offers a ton of components which you can simply drag and drop using an [Interface Editor](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=230).
 Using the editor you can quickly design the basic layout of your UI, create search interfaces, add facets and you are ready to go for a basic search experience.
 Since we wanted to have very specific result templates, completely tailored to the search audience, we needed some additional configuration directly into the HTML/JS files.